AudTheCodeWitch/AudTheCodeWitch.github.io/_drafts/covidiary-pt.10-our-first-component.md

 * [Part 8: Make the Connection](https://www.codewitch.dev/covidiary_pt_8_-_make_the_connection)
 * [Part 9: UX Design](https://www.codewitch.dev/covidiary_pt_9_-_ux_design)

-This week, we’re FINALLY writing code that will render in our browser!
-Today, we’re going to build our \`Footer\` component.
+This week, we’re FINALLY writing code that will actually render in our browser!
+Today, we’re going to build our `Footer` component.
 Though it’s a relatively simple piece of our application, I decided to start with it for a few reasons.
-First, the \`Footer\` is the only page element that will be consistent throughout our entire application.
-It also allows us to practice using a few tools that will be used extensively in the coming weeks.
+First, the `Footer` is the only page element that will be consistent throughout our entire application.
+It also gives us the opportunity to practice using a few tools that will be used extensively in the coming weeks.
 Finally, its simplicity allows us to focus on some React basics without having to worry about the more nuanced aspects.

 ## Stub the Component

-Create a new file in your \`src/components\` folder called \`Footer.js\`.
+Create a new file in your `src/components` folder called `Footer.js`.
 Because our component doesn’t need to hold state, we can keep it simple as a functional component.
 Let’s stub that out really quick:

 \`\`\`javascript